-Matt and Max met each other when they were 12 years old at high school in northern New South Wales.
-They grew up in small towns with funny names, on swims in the local water holes and secret nights out watching bands at the Byron Arts Factory (when Byron Bay was actually affordable...).
+Matt and Max met each other at their first year of high school in northern New South Wales.
+They grew up in small towns with funny names, enjoying swims in the local water holes and secret nights out at the Byron Arts Factory (when Byron Bay was actually affordable...).

 Major achievements were winning the local U/18s rugby league comp, a lot of washed denim and burning the dance floor at Blue Light Discos.

 Max dropped cardiology for acting.
 A natural career progression if there was ever one.
 However, it was what was happening behind the camera that got him excited.
-He went on to make documentaries and films the world over.
+He went on to make films, podcasts and documentaries the world over.
 Along the way he’s lost more passports and phones than he can remember.

 Matt tried acting too but only to keep people awake in his corporate presentations.
 As that world didn’t push his buttons, he moved from financing content to making it.

 Eventually this pair of anti-inner-city hipsters realised they wanted to rekindle a few dreams.
-The ones they had as kids growing up.
-There was so much in the world, and the beyond, to explore and to share.
+The ones they had as kids.
+There was so much in the world to explore and share.

 Ironbark was born.
-Their shared passion for stories that open our eyes and see things differently has become the cornerstone of their approach.
-They work together on their own passion projects, but also with plenty of others who’ve a great yarn to tell too.
+They share a passion for stories that open our eyes and view the world differently, and this has become the cornerstone of their approach.
+They work together on their own projects, but also with others who’ve a great yarn to tell.

 Ironbark takes its name from the cheeky Banjo Paterson poem “The Man From Ironbark” about the laid back, wide-eyed country bloke visiting Sydney.
 He’s looking for a simple shave, but finds a barber playing a devilish joke with a razor blade.